RFanGit/arknights_autorecruit_bot/README.md

 # Recruitment Bot

-This bot automates recruitment in Arknights, allowing users to target specific operators (like robots or five-star operators) efficiently using expedited plans.
+This bot automates recruitment in Arknights, allowing users to target specific operators (like robots or five-star operators) efficiently using a user specified number of expedite plans (default 70).

 It connects with an emulator via adb and uses OCR to determine the optimal tags for the character, and inputs them in before expediting.